-15.2.12 This policy addresses 5 of the seven character areas identified at Shoreham Harbour.
+- This policy addresses 5 of the seven character areas identified at Shoreham Harbour.
 The two character areas that are not addressed are within Brighton & Hove and will be addressed through the emerging Brighton & Hove Local Plan.
-The policy identifies key priorities for each character area including, amongst other things, supporting Shoreham Port in improving operational efficiencies, environmental improvements, improved access to the waterfront and mixed use development in the western arm of the Harbour.

-- 15.2.13 On balance, this policy scores Amber.
-This policy has a number of social, economic and environmental benefits but there is potential for negative impacts on some of the environmental objectives including water quality, biodiversity, the countryside, historic environment, green infrastructure, pollution, and minimising flood risk.
-The policy aims to minimise/mitigate these impacts as far as possible but these issues would need to be carefully addressed at the planning application stage. - 15.2.14 N.B.
+The policy identifies key priorities for each character area including, amongst other things, supporting Shoreham Port in improving operational efficiencies, environmental improvements, improved access to the waterfront and mixed use development in the western arm of the Harbour. - On balance, this policy scores Amber as it would have a number of long-term social, economic and environmental benefits but there is potential for negative impacts on some of the environmental objectives including water quality, biodiversity, the countryside, historic environment, green infrastructure, pollution, and minimising flood risk.
+The policy aims to minimise/mitigate these impacts as far as possible but these issues would need to be carefully addressed at the planning application stage. - N.B.
 At an earlier stage in the plan-making / SA process it was recommended that the policy should contain information regarding improved north/south links from/to the Harbour as well as more information on mitigation of impacts on the River Adur SSSI.
 This recommendation has since been taken on-board, and reflected in a change made to the plan.

-15.3 Appraisal findings for Part 3 of the Plan ('Policies for Places')
+16.3 Appraisal findings for Part 3 of the Plan ('Policies for Places')

-15.3.1 This part of the plan contains specific place-based policies for Lancing, Sompting, Shoreham-By-Sea, and Southwick and Fishersgate.
+This part of the plan contains specific place-based policies for Lancing, Sompting, Shoreham-By-Sea, and Southwick and Fishersgate.
 The table below presents summary appraisal findings for each of the policies that comprise this part of the plan, and also considers how policies would impact 'in combination'.
 The subsequent section then considers each policy in turn in greater detail.